murk108/scriptorio/README.md

 **Final Words**:

 Using all these building blocks, you can theoretically automate your entire factory.
 Please don't cheat or troll ;).
-You can do anything you want with this really.
+I mean...
+Nobody's stopping you from doing anything...